manueldeutsch/manueldeutsch/README.md

 ### Hi GitHub! ✌️

-I am Manuel, web and frontend developer from germany.
+I am Manuel, freelance web and frontend developer from germany.

 I mainly develop websites and landingpages for design agencies.
 I try to use technically simple solutions, so I have as much time as possible to implement nice animations.